 National Accounting for the Ocean and Ocean Economy

-The authors for this paper are: Eli P. Fenichel, Ben Milligan, Ina Porras, Ethan T. Addicott, Ragnar Árnasson, Michael Bordt, Samy Djavidnia, Anthony Dvarskas, Erica Goldman, Kristin Grimsrud, Glenn-Marie Lange, John Matuszak, Umi Muawanah, Martin Quaas, Francois Soulard, Niels Vestergaard and Junjie Zhang.
+The lead authors of this paper are Eli P. Fenichel, Ben Milligan and Ina Porras.
+Contributing authors include Ethan T. Addicott, Ragnar Árnasson, Michael Bordt, Samy Djavidnia, Anthony Dvarskas, Erica Goldman, Kristin Grimsrud, Glenn-Marie Lange, John Matuszak, Umi Muawanah, Martin Quaas, François Soulard, Niels Vestergaard and Junjie Zhang.

-On 22nd July 2020, ‘National Accounting for the Ocean and Ocean Economy’ was launched via a webinar ‘Beyond GDP: National Accounting for the Ocean and Ocean Economy’, moderated by Secretariat team member Eliza Northrop and featured Co-lead author Eli Fenichel alongside Canada’s Ocean Panel Sherpa, Catherine Blewett in addition to Expert Group members Glenn-Marie Lange and David Obura.
-Teerapong Praphotjanaporn from the Global Ocean Accounts Partnership (GOAP) and Claire Jolly from the OECD also joined the panel.
+On 22 July 2020, ‘National Accounting for the Ocean and Ocean Economy’ was launched through a webinar ‘Beyond GDP: National Accounting for the Ocean and Ocean Economy’, moderated by Secretariat team member Eliza Northrop and featuring author Eli Fenichel; Canada’s Ocean Panel Sherpa, Catherine Blewett; and Expert Group members Glenn-Marie Lange and David Obura.
+Teerapong Praphotjanaporn from the Global Ocean Accounts Partnership and Claire Jolly from the Organisation for Economic Co-operation and Development also joined the panel.

 |Download 'National Accounting for the Ocean and Ocean Economy'|